Liv Wollin: Early life

 Wollin grew up in Lidingö outside Stockholm, Sweden, as the only girl among five siblings.
 Her parents were Jacob Forsell and Mette, nee Grut, and they were not golfers.
 She started out golf in 1958 as a caddie at Lidingö Golf Club close to their house.
 With few girls playing the game in those days, she usually played with boys.
 Her older brother Joachim (called "Kim") and Swedish elite amateur Gustav Adolf Bielke were both role models for her while learning the game at young age.
 She always preferred to develop her golfing abilities by playing on the course instead of practicing a lot on the driving range.
 Her swing technique was characterized by a short and quick backswing, just like the one of G. A. Bielke.

-Other sports she practiced, was curling, bowling, table tennis and squash.
+Besides golf, she also practiced, curling, bowling, table tennis and squash.

 By saving the money, she received from her father, who was a medical doctor, for not smoking before 18 years of age, she financed a Volkswagen Beetle car, to travel with between golf tournaments in Sweden in the early 1960s, often with best golfing friend Cecilia Perslow (who 1967 married French golfer Gaëtan Mourgue d'Algue).
 Wollin and Perslow in 1966 came to meet in the final of the Swedish Match-play Championship when Perslow was the defending champion.
 Wollin won the match, played at Perslow's home course Örebro Golf Club.

 Amateur career

 She became the first Swedish golfer with international success and had a long amateur career.
 Despite playing mostly in Scandinavia, she several times proved to be among the best female amateur golfers in the world.
 She represented Lidingö Golf Club until 1969 and, after moving to the very south-west end of Sweden, Falsterbo Golf Club since 1970.

-In 1963, 18 years old, she won two of three major amateur championships in Sweden at that time and won individually the stroke-play part at the European Ladies' Team Championship.
+In 1963, 18 years old, she won two of the three championships, at that time considered as the three major amateur championships in Sweden.
+She also won individually the stroke-play part at the European Ladies' Team Championship.
 The same year, she advanced to the third round of the British Ladies Amateur, a feat she repeated in 1965 at St Andrews.

 Wollin reached the final of the Swedish closed championship eleven times and won ten of them.
 Winning the title for the eight time in 1973 at Halmstad Golf Club, she had to play 39 holes in the final against Anna Skanse.
 Wollin was pregnant in her sixth month, six holes down after 21 holes and never leading the final until the end after the third extra hole.

 In 1980, Wollin became the first Swedish golfer to reach the final of the British Ladies Amateur at Woodhall Spa Golf Club, where she lost 3 and 1 to Anne Sander, United States.
 12 years earlier, in 1968, Wollin reached the semi-finals.

 Wollin also won the open amateur championships of Sweden, Morocco and Portugal.